Skip to main content

 3. Drift Detection — the AI compares stated priorities against observed activity and surfaces divergence before it compounds into a larger problem

 Meetings produce signals.
-When the Transcriber joins a connected recurring meeting, it captures decisions, actions, risks, and ownership shifts — and links them to the scope as execution signals, not meeting notes.
+When the Transcriber joins a connected recurring meeting, it captures decisions, actions, risks, and ownership shifts — and links them to the Workspace as execution signals, not meeting notes.

 Reports turn signals into structured outputs.
-After each meeting, a post-meeting report is published.
-You review it, confirm what matters, and the plan updates.
+After each meeting, a post-meeting report is published and a changelog To-Do appears on your Personal Dashboard.
+You review the proposed changes, approve or reject individual observations, and only approved items update the plan.
 Tasks are assigned and stakeholders can be notified.

 Human review keeps it trustworthy.
-Nothing material changes silently — every plan update goes through a review and confirmation step.
+Nothing material changes silently — every meeting changelog requires explicit approval before the plan updates.
+You can approve or reject observations individually, so you stay in control of what enters the plan.
+Email and attachment changelogs remain auto-approved.
 This is what makes the plan durable: it's a traceable evolution, not whatever someone last edited.

 Weekly review habit